stomg7969/ecommerce-solo-project-frontend/README.md

 - Javascript with React and Redux for client-side
 - Rails for server-side
-- Custom CSS using open source
+- Custom CSS and some implementation from open source

 ### Features / App Description